Introduction

 How to Read Your Planets

 When reading your chart, each planet’s sign shows how that planetary energy expresses, while its house shows where in life that energy manifests.
+This is where the interpretation becomes useful instead of generic.

 Example 1: